vmware/vic/doc/user_doc/vic_admin/interop.md

 IT teams can assure service-level agreements for container workloads with VMware vSphere Distributed Resource Scheduler&trade; (DRS) as well as reduce planned and unplanned downtime with VMware vSphere vMotion.

-You can restart or upgrade the virtual container host without needing to take the containers offline during the process.
+You can restart the virtual container host without needing to take the containers offline during the process.
 You do not require a native agent on the ESXi host.
 The appliance VM does not need to be running for vMotion to occur.
 Clusters with non-container VMs can also vMotion with fully automated DRS.

 Hosts with container VMs can enter maintenance mode without manual intervention, with these exceptions: